Cyborgscode/Personal-Voice-Assistent/README.txt

 "benutze {TERM}"                        -> switches to named alternative for a command "websuche {TERM}"                       -> starts a websearch based on configured searchengine and prefered browser.
+"bildschirm sperren"                    -> locks the desktop "bildschirm entsperren"                 -> locks the desktop